 \subsection{EDA Processing}

-The EDA signal is widely used in psychology or physiology field.
-The approaches to process EDA signal include Bayesian Statistics~\cite{gelman2007a,shukla2019feature}, dictionary learning~\cite{kelsey2016dictionary,kelsey2018applications} and decomposition~\cite{alexander2005separating}.
+The EDA signal is widely used in the psychology or physiology field.
+The approaches to process EDA signal include Bayesian Statistics~\cite{shukla2019feature}, dictionary learning~\cite{kelsey2018applications}, and decomposition~\cite{alexander2005separating}.
 We focus on the end-to-end general solution.
-Hence, the complex processing is inappropriate.
+Hence, complex processing is inappropriate.
 Therefore, we choose to decompose the EDA.
-The frequently used measurement of EDA is skin conductance (SC), which is comprised of tonic, phasic components~\cite{boucsein2012electrodermal}.
-The tonic phenomena (t) reflects slow drifts of the baseline level and spontaneous fluctuations in SC.
+The frequently used measurement of EDA is skin conductance (SC), which is composed of tonic, phasic components~\cite{boucsein2012electrodermal}.
+The tonic phenomena (t) reflect slow drifts of the baseline level and spontaneous fluctuations in SC.
 The phasic phenomena (r) is generally a short-time rapid fluctuation and reflects the response to external stimulation~\cite{boucsein2012electrodermal}.
-For realistic tasks, the measurement noise of equipments is also taken into consideration.
+For realistic tasks, the measurement noise of equipment is also taken into consideration.

-In the past decades, there have been several mathematical solutions for EDA decomposition associated with stimulus.
+There have been several mathematical solutions associated with a stimulus for EDA decomposition in recent decades.
 Referring to Alexander $et\, al.$ \cite{alexander2005separating}, the well-known assumption is that the SC equals to the convolution between discrete bursting episodes of sudomotor nerve activity (SMNA) and biexponential impulse response function (IRF):

 There exists some methods for EDA decomposition.
-Discrete Deconvolution Analysis (DDA)~\cite{benedek2010decomposition} claims the non-negativity of the driver and maximal compactness of the impulses to decompose EDA by means of non-negative deconvolution.
-Continuous Decomposition Analysis (CDA)~\cite{benedek2010continuous} improves DDA with the IRF called Bateman function to conduct continuous decomposition.
+Discrete deconvolution analysis (DDA)~\cite{benedek2010decomposition} claims the nonnegativity of the driver and maximal compactness of the impulses to decompose EDA through nonnegative deconvolution.
+Continuous decomposition analysis (CDA)~\cite{benedek2010continuous} improves DDA with the IRF called Bateman function to conduct continuous decomposition.
 Convex Optimization-Based EDA Method (CvxEDA) \cite{greco2015cvxeda} models the phasic, tonic, noise components and applies convex optimization to solve the maximum a posteriori (MAP) problem.
 CvxEDA provides a novel method to decompose EDA without preprocessing steps and heuristic solutions \cite{greco2016arousal}.